A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data: Introduction

 \section{Introduction}

-Markov chain Monte Carlo (MCMC) methods have been around for almost as long as Monte Carlo techniques, even though their impact on statistics has not been truly felt until the very early 1990s, except in the specialized fields of spatial statistics and image analysis, where those methods appeared earlier.
-The emergence of Markov based techniques in physics is a story that remains untold within this survey (see \citealp{Landau:Binder:2005}).
-Also, we will not enter into a description of MCMC techniques, unless they have some historical link, as the remainder of this volume covers the technical aspects.
-A comprehensive treatment with further references can also be found in \cite{robert:casella:2004}.
+Markov chain Monte Carlo (MCMC) methods ha\-ve been around for almost as long as Monte Carlo techniques, even though their impact on Statistics has not been truly felt until the very early 1990s, except in the specialized fields of Spatial Statistics and Image Analysis, where those methods appeared earlier.
+The emergence of Markov based techniques in Physics is a~story that remains\vadjust{\goodbreak} untold within this survey (see Landau and Binder, \citeyear{LandauBinder2005}).
+Also, we will not enter into a~description of MCMC techniques.
+A comprehensive treatment of MCMC techniques, with further references, can be found in Robert and Casella (\citeyear{robertcasella2004}).

-We will distinguish between the introduction of Metropolis-Hastings based algorithms and those related to Gibbs sampling, since they each stem from radically different origins, even though their mathematical justification via Markov chain theory is the same.
-Tracing the development of Monte Carlo methods, we will also briefly mention what we might call the ``second-generation MCMC revolution".
-Starting in the mid-to-late 1990s, this includes the development of particle filters, reversible jump and perfect sampling, and concludes with more current work on population or sequential Monte Carlo and regeneration and the computing of ``honest" standard errors.
+We will distinguish between the introduction of Metropolis--Hastings based algorithms and those related to Gibbs sampling, since they each stem from radically different origins, even though their mathematical justification via Markov chain theory is~the same.
+Tracing the development of Monte Carlo methods, we will also briefly mention what we might call the ``second-generation MCMC revolution.'' \mbox{Starting} in the mid-to-late 1990s, this includes the development of particle filters, reversible jump and perfect sampling, and concludes with more current work on population or sequential Monte Carlo and regeneration and the computing of ``honest'' standard errors.